Orange-OpenSource/ods-android/docs/components/Dialog.md

 description: Dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks.
 ---

+A dialog is a type of modal window that appears in front of app content to provide critical information or ask for a decision.
+Dialogs disable all app functionality when they appear, and remain on screen until confirmed, dismissed, or a required action has been taken.

+Dialogs are purposefully interruptive, so they should be used sparingly.

 ---

 **Page Summary**